Life imprisonment in England and Wales: Paroles

-In England and Wales, the average life sentence prisoners serve are around 15 to 20 years before being paroled, although those convicted of exceptionally grave crimes remain behind bars for considerably longer; Ian Huntley was given a minimum term of 40 years.
-Some receive whole life sentences which make it almost certain that they will die in prison; they can only be considered for release on appeal to the High Court, or in exceptional circumstances such as great age or ill health.
+In England and Wales, the average life sentence that prisoners serve is around 15–20 years before being paroled, although those convicted of exceptionally grave crimes remain behind bars for considerably longer; Ian Huntley was given a minimum term of 40 years.
+Some receive whole life orders, which make it almost certain that they will die in prison; they can only be considered for release on appeal to the High Court of Justice, or in exceptional circumstances such as great age or ill health.